Nine Fun, Quick, and Easy Halloween Party Foods

-One difficulty we’ve had though is making treats gross and scary enough to be Halloween worthy, without scary everyone so badly or making them so gross looking (no matter how delicious they may be), that our guests won’t eat them.
+One difficulty we’ve had, though, is making treats gross and scary enough to be Halloween-worthy, without scaring everyone so badly or making them so gross-looking (no matter how delicious they may be) that our guests won’t eat them.

-This is such a fun time of year that there’s no reason you shouldn’t be able to whip up some great themed treats with little money, little effort, and even give you kids something to help with!
-Let’s look at some of the great treats you can create.
+This is such a fun time of year that there’s no reason you shouldn’t be able to whip up some great themed treats with little money, little effort, and even give your kids something to help with!
+Let’s look at some of the great treats you can create:

 Do you normally have a get together for Halloween?